 Crossing three beastly climbs, this might just be the toughest task of the entire Tour.
-The route climbs at shallow gradients from the start in Vif, and just before moving through Allemont — around 30 kilometres in — a flat section precedes the begin of a climbing bonanza that will last until the end.
+The route climbs at shallow gradients from the start in Vif, and just before moving through Allemont — around 30 kilometres in — a flat section precedes the beginning of a climbing bonanza that will last until the end.

 Up first is the Col du Glandon, a 21.7-kilometre climb with an average gradient of 5.1%, but with numerous sections at double digits.